I tried a $40 water bottle that flavors tap water using nothing but scent

 Between 75% and 95% of what we taste comes from our sense of smell.
 That’s why food can taste bland when you have a stuffy nose, or why you can’t recognize the exact flavor of a jelly bean if you pop it in your mouth while pinching your nose.
 Armed with this knowledge, hydration company Air Up has designed a unique water bottle that uses gently scented pods to fool you into thinking you’re drinking flavored water.

-Air Up launched in the U.K. in 2019, turning profitable in its first two years.
+Air Up launched in Germany in 2019, turning profitable in its first two years.
 Spurred by investors like PepsiCo and Ashton Kutcher, the brand is now launching in the U.S. with 10 flavors, including watermelon, peach, and mango-passion fruit.
 The design has a few shortcomings, namely the use of nonrecyclable pods that have to be replaced after about seven water bottle refills.
 But the sensory experience, which continues to baffle me, highlights the tremendous potential for food and beverage containers to tap into our sense of smell.

 With millions of odor receptors, the nose plays a key role in how we experience food and drinks.
 Why aren’t we designing for that?